 What’s all this for?

 To show that Death is a double; each of us has our own death in the mirror.
 Death is oneself on the other side, beyond reach.
 The macabre implicates us in mise-en-abyme, a hall of mirrors.
 And by means of its use of defamiliarization, it offers the capacity for self-examination.
 Many of the tombs in which the deceased was shown devoured by worms were actually commissioned and carved during the subject’s lifetime: thus, Archbishop Chichele, founder of All Souls, Oxford, may have contemplated the artistic progress of his own decomposing body not he tomb in Christ Church while he was still alive.
 These funerary monuments are designed not to engender memory in the narrow sense, nor prayer, but to provoke the pondering of self.
-John Truby would say that it leads to the Self-revelation phase of a story.
+It leads to the Anagnorisis phase of a story.

 Mise-en-abyme in the Plot Structure